UKAS Accredited Sound Insulation Testing

 Sound testing procedure (in simple terms)

 For airborne tests, the first step is to generate high-level noise on one side of the party wall or floor.
-This is a specific test signal called "white noise".
+This is a specific test signal called "pink noise".
 An initial measurement is taken within the "source room" followed by another measurement on the other side of the wall or floor under investigation, the "receiver room".
 The difference in the two levels, corrected for some acoustic parameters measured on-site would give us an appreciation of the airborne sound insulation performance of the wall, or floor.
 The higher the difference, the better the performance.

 Impact tests for floors are slightly different.
 A special "tapping machine" is switched on within the source room upstairs.
 This is a calibrated set of hammers which "tap" the floor by applying a known force on the floor structure.
 The noise level is then measured in the room below and assessed accordingly in order to see how effective is that specific floor to footfall noise.
 The lower the measured level, the better the performance.